MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 >***Applies to**: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*
 >
 >***Relevant for**: [Azure Information Protection classic client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).
-For the scanner from the unfied labeling client, see [What is the AIP unified labeling scanner?](deploy-aip-scanner.md).*
+For the scanner from the unified labeling client, see [What is the AIP unified labeling scanner?](deploy-aip-scanner.md).*

 [!INCLUDE [classic-client-deprecation-extended-support](includes/classic-client-deprecation-extended-support.md)]
 >